 Here’s a simple step-by-step guide to how Mevish set up her typeform.
 Take a look and then go create something similar for your own interests!

 1. Start at the beginning by asking for a name, with a Short Text question.

 2. To get back to the attendees, we need contact details.
 An Email question does the job nicely.
-Use the Required button to make it compulsory for someone to add their email address.
+Set this question as Required to make it compulsory for someone to add their email address.
 You’ll notice from the Live Preview window (on the right) that required questions are indicated with an *.

-3. Next, Terminal 3 founder Mevish asks for an optional Skype contact with another Short Text question.
+3. Next, Terminal 3 founder Mevish asks for a Skype contact with another Short Text question.

 4. A Multiple Choice question lets people choose between a shorter or longer stay as a digital nomad.

 5. Mebish asks for the start date of the trip also using a Short Text question.
 You could also do this with a Date question.